Henry Overholser: Oklahoma City

 Overholser had already made a fortune when he arrived in Oklahoma Territory in 1889.
 He quickly began buying lots, developing business buildings, and making capital improvements using his own money to what would become Oklahoma City Overholser married Anna Ione Murphy on October 23, 1889.
 His brother, Levi, and nephew, Will, lived in one of his buildings on West Grand in 1889.

 Overholser ran unsuccessfully for mayor two times, but did succeed in becoming a county commissioner of Oklahoma County.
 He built the Overholser Opera House on Grand Avenue for $108,000 in 1903 and the Overholser Theater.
 In 1905, Henry and Anna Overholser had their only child together; a daughter, Henry Ione Overholser.

+With collaborator Charles G. Jones, he was instrumental in the creation of two railways important to Oklahoma City: the St. Louis and Oklahoma City Railroad in 1895, and the Oklahoma City Terminal Railroad in 1900.

 Just before statehood in 1906, Overholser helped the local chamber of commerce purchase land for the State Fair of Oklahoma, giving it a permanent home.
 He served on the fair's board for numerous years.